webthingee/n8n-nodes-bgg/README.md

 - Search for board games by name
 - Get detailed information about a specific game using its ID
 - Get rules forum threads for a specific game
+- Get detailed information about a specific forum thread
 - No authentication required - uses BGG's public API

 ## Installation